emcdo411/Swedish-Social-Work-Case-Study/README.md

 The new act’s emphasis on accessibility includes placing social workers in hospital emergency rooms.
 In Sweden, hospitals like Swedish Edmonds already employ social workers in ERs to handle mental health evaluations, community referrals, and support for issues like substance abuse.
 This aligns with the act’s goals but requires addressing challenges like workload and training to ensure social workers can thrive in these settings.

 ### Visualizing Public Opinions with Python
-To complement this case study, I’ve created two Python scripts that generate graphs showing how the Swedish public views the social work system over the last five years (2020–2025).
-The first graph focuses on Swedish nationals, and the second on immigrants in Sweden.
-Since specific survey data was not available, the data was simulated based on trends from available sources, such as disinformation campaigns since 2021 and integration challenges for immigrants.
+To complement this case study, I’ve created scripts to visualize how the Swedish public views the social work system over the last five years (2020–2025).
+The original graphs focus on Swedish nationals and immigrants, with simulated data based on trends like disinformation campaigns and integration challenges.

 #### Suggested Columns for the Data
-For both graphs, the following columns are used:
 - **Year:** 2020 to 2025, to track changes over time.
 - **Trust_Level:** A percentage (0–100%) representing trust in the social work system.
 - **Satisfaction_Score:** A score (0–10) representing overall satisfaction with social services.
 - **Accessibility_Rating:** A score (0–10) reflecting perceived accessibility of social services.

-These columns were chosen because they reflect key themes in the new Social Services Act (accessibility, trust) and public perception.

 #### Python Script 1: Swedish Nationals’ Views on the Social Work System
-This script generates a graph showing Swedish nationals’ trust, satisfaction, and perceived accessibility of the social work system over time.

 ```python
 import pandas as pd
 import matplotlib.pyplot as plt